Farama-Foundation/PettingZoo/docs/tutorials/sb3/connect_four.md

 It creates a custom Wrapper to convert to a [Gymnasium](https://gymnasium.farama.org/)-like environment which is compatible with [SB3 action masking](https://sb3-contrib.readthedocs.io/en/master/modules/ppo_mask.html).

+After training and evaluation, this script will launch a demo game using human rendering.
+Trained models are saved and loaded from disk (see SB3's [documentation](https://stable-baselines3.readthedocs.io/en/master/guide/save_format.html) for more information).

 ```{eval-rst}
 .. note::